1jour1vin

 Guide Hachette des vins

-No fewer than six grape varieties (including 25% white, clairette and bourboulenc) go into this intense, brilliant rosé de saignée, with raspberry highlights.
-The elegant nose expresses ripe red fruit, with a touch of amyl.
-Ample and suave on the attack, rich and aromatic, the palate reveals beautiful morello cherry notes enhanced by spices on the finish.
+No fewer than six grape varieties (including 25% white grapes, Clairette and Bourboulenc) are used to make this intense, brilliant rosé with raspberry highlights.
+The elegant nose expresses ripe red fruits with a hint of amyl.
+Full-bodied and smooth on the attack, rich and aromatic, the palate reveals beautiful notes of morello cherry enhanced by spices on the finish.

-In 1919, Jean Olivier acquired the former estate of the Counts of Aqueria, commissioned by an 18th-century château and adorned with a French-style park.
-His son-in-law Paul de Bez completely restructured the vineyard: today, 64 ha in a single block, managed since 1984 by his grandsons Vincent and Bruno, now joined by Raphaël, the fourth generation.
-A sure bet for lirac and tavel.
+In 1919, Jean Olivier acquired the former estate of the Counts of Aqueria, dominated by an 18th-century château and adorned with a French-style park.
+His son-in-law Paul de Bez completely restructured the vineyard: today, it covers 64 hectares in a single block, managed since 1984 by his grandsons Vincent and Bruno, now joined by Raphaël, the fourth generation.
+A sure bet for Lirac and Tavel wines.

 Gault & Millau Wine Guide